 I would like to set the record straight here - it would be very easy for the those who know me to assume that the location of a conference at a beach resort in warm sunny Malaysia was a disguise for an R&R opportunity for this Aussie beach-babe and her two willing compatriots ........

+How wrong you would be!
 We were heavily ensconced in international policy and political intricacies of breastfeeding advocates whose lives are threatened on a daily basis as they stand up for what they believe in.

 - We voted on consensus for the correct use of Plumpinutt in cases of medical emergency for malnutrition.